 FLSA tipped employee issues and employment attorneys

 If this tells us anything, it suggests that violations of the FLSA among tipped employees are extremely common, especially where tip pooling occurs.
 Are you a tipped employee in Texas?
 Do you believe your employer illegally deprived you of tips, failed to pay you minimum wage, or failed to pay earned overtime?
-Unpaid wage lawyers in Fort Worth and Dallas, Texas help clients recover stolen tips and other unpaid wages from employees.
+Unpaid wage lawyers in Texas help clients recover stolen tips and other unpaid wages from employees.
 Visit the unpaid wages page to learn more about your rights and how an employment lawyer can help.